-Hillside Church and Steve & Terry Walters are organizing this fundraiser on behalf of Steve & Terry Walters.
+Hillside Church and 0 others are organizing this fundraiser on behalf of Steve & Terry Walters.

 "Hear my cry, O God; listen to my prayer.
 From the ends of the earth I call to you, I call as my heart grows faint; lead me to the rock that is higher than I. For you have been my refuge, a strong tower against the foe. " (Psalm 61:1-3)

 The spring and summer of 2019 brought good mornings for great bicycling for Steve.
 From mid April through September, he pedaled his bike 1200 miles!
 An average ride was 30 miles, but he did a few longer rides, including a 61 mile ride after his 61st birthday and the 100 mile Tour de Corn in Mitchell, SD in mid.
 August.
 With all that background, he was perplexed that at the end of the summer, instead of getting stronger, he was going slower and his heart rate was rising.

 On Oct.
 1st, we flew to OR to see our son and to celebrate Steve's mom's 80th birthday.
 We had a wonderful week out there with family, with the exception of the cough Steve seemed to have picked up on the plane.....or so we thought.
 At one point he coughed so hard in the night, he wondered if he cracked a rib.
 He told me he would go to the Dr. when we got home if the cough wasn't better.